 Petrie published all of his measurements, along with some of the commentaries and speculations they prompted, in 1883 in a volume called simply The Pyramids and Temples of Gizeh.
 It was an immensely important book, one which finally gave Egyptologists an absolutely trustworthy collection of measurements to work from, whilst grounding even its speculations that would later be disproved firmly in the facts on the ground, as it were.
 In fact, Petrie’s determination to reason from verifiable facts alone would only increase in the years that followed.
 His book thus became one of the few in the history of publishing to grow slimmer rather than thicker as it went through subsequent editions.
 It made a marked contrast to Smyth’s ever-expanding collection of anecdotes and theories.

-By the time of the book’s publication, Piazzi Smyth’s promotion of the doctrine of British Exceptionalism, as mathematically “proved” by the Pyramid of Khufu, had been embraced by a movement known as the British Israelites, who claimed that the British people were the direct descendants of one of the lost tribes of Israel.
+By the time of the publication of the first edition of Petrie’s book, Piazzi Smyth’s promotion of the doctrine of British Exceptionalism, as mathematically “proven” by the Pyramid of Khufu, had been embraced by a movement known as the British Israelites, who claimed that the British people were the direct descendants of one of the lost tribes of Israel.
 Smyth had gradually come to accept their theories too as gospel truth, and had incorporated them into his thesis.
 Thus his review of Petrie’s book appeared in The Banner of Israel, the movement’s most popular magazine.
 Referring to Petrie slightly condescendingly as a “smart young scientist,” Smyth noted that the author hadn’t made allowances for earthquakes, nor for the fact that the idolators who had built the Pyramid of Khufu had been forced to do so unwillingly, and thus probably hadn’t done the best job of it.
 With those final graspings at straws, the blending of the names of Piazzi Smyth and Flinders Petrie ended forever.
 The former would die in 1900, after a long life that had been in some ways hugely productive and in others hugely misguided.
 He remained as convinced as ever of the essential truth of his pyramidal theories to his last breath.

-William Flinders Petrie, meanwhile, was just getting started.
+Flinders Petrie, meanwhile, was just getting started.
 During a life that lasted even longer than that of Smyth — he died in 1942 at age 89 — he did much more vitally important work, not only across the length of Egypt but in Palestine as well.
 He wrote late in life that “the science of observation, of registration, of recording, was as yet unthought of” when he first came to Egypt.
 “Nothing had a meaning unless it were an inscription or a sculpture.”
 Petrie changed all that.
 History, he believed, must be written from “material evidence” — all available material evidence, from the monumental to the mundane.
 Although by no means bereft of ego in the abstract, he had an extraordinary ability to leave it behind when he traveled to a dig site.
 Tellingly, you won’t find his scrawled signature defacing all of the ancient monuments he visited down the length of the Nile, as you will that of a character like Giovanni Belzoni.

 Less positively, his later life did come to resemble that of his erstwhile mentor Smyth in some sadly ironic ways, as his status as one of the leading public intellectuals of his day led him to engage with subjects upon which he was less qualified to speak authoritatively than archaeology.
 Like H.G.
 Wells and a rather dismaying number of other leading lights of the early 20th century, Petrie was seduced by the eugenics movement, the bastard stepchild of Darwin’s theory of evolution.
 It came to fuel political views that were every bit as reactionary as those of Smyth, and in their way even more socially toxic.
 “The ideals of the present time,” he wrote, “equality of wages, maintenance of the incapable by the capable, equal opportunities of life for children of bad stock as well as good stock, and exclusion of more economical labour, are the surest means of national extinction.”
 The most unfortunate of the dozens of books he wrote must be those that present a grand narrative of human history seen through the lens of eugenics theory; they are as factually confused as they are morally repugnant.
 Some of these views even crept into his Egyptology in later years, most notably in the form of a belief that ancient Egyptian culture was the product of an invading Caucasian “dynastic race”; purely African stock, he believed, just wasn’t capable of producing the wonders found on the Giza Plateau and elsewhere.
 All of this makes a sorry footnote to his treatment of his native helpers during his early years in Egypt, which was marked by an unusual degree of kindness and understanding, and even a certain measure of respect.